gamechangerslift256/chapSlim/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

+## Starting the project

+Clone from github and run `npm install` to setup the required node modules

+## Rebuilding scss files

+Run  `npm install --save-dev rebuild-node-sass node-sass` to rebuild the scss files for the components

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.